-Samantha Taylor, Lecturer (Education) and Anatomist at the Centre for Biomedical Sciences Education at Queen's University Belfast, said, "Using the interactive whiteboards gives the students a chance to be engaged and be interactive.
+Samantha Taylor, Lecturer (Education) and Anatomist at the Centre for Biomedical Sciences Education at Queen's Uni

+"Using the interactive whiteboards gives the students a chance to be engaged and be interactive.
 We can project images around the room and the resolution is fantastic.